spwhitton/consfigurator/doc/introduction.rst

 A means by which properties can be applied to hosts, and multihop connections to other hosts can be established.
-There are two types of connections: those which interact with the remote host by means of a POSIX shell, and those which apply properties by executing them in a Lisp process running on the host.
+There are two types of connections: those which interact with the remote host by means of a POSIX shell, and those which apply properties by executing them in a Lisp image running on the host.

 POSIX connections can pass input to and return output from processes, but cannot start asynchronous processes for interaction with your Lisp functions.